Accommodation for people granted international protection

 You can apply for social housing or look for private rented accommodation.
 If you were already living in private rented accommodation, your change of status will not affect your immediate housing circumstances.

-Local authorities are the main providers of social housing for people who cannot afford to buy their own homes.
+Local authorities are the main providers of social housing for people who cannot afford to pay for private rented accommodation or buy their own homes.
 Local authority housing is allocated according to eligibility and need.
 Rents are based on the household’s ability to pay.
-Housing associations and housing co-operatives also provide social housing for people who cannot afford to buy their own homes.
+Housing associations and housing co-operatives also provide social housing.

-If you do not qualify for social housing or if there is a long waiting list for social housing, you should consider living in private rented accommodation, which you will have to find yourself.
-You may qualify for financial help with paying the rent under one of the following schemes:
+If you do not qualify for social housing supports, you can look for private rented accommodation, which you will have to find and pay for yourself.

-If you find yourself homeless or you think you may lose your home, you should generally contact your local authority to access accommodation.
-In Dublin and Cork, the local authorities and the Department of Social Protection provide dedicated services for homeless people.
+If you become homeless or you think you may lose your home, you should contact your local authority to access accommodation.
 Our document on agencies that provide services for homeless people gives details of where to apply for the various supports.